-Such responses would also likely lead to the need to make adjustments to the longer-term assumptions and those changes could be material to the valuation result.
+Such responses would also likely lead to the need to make additional adjustments to the longer-term incidence pattern assumptions and those changes could be material to the valuation result.

-The experience in 2013/14 has created additional uncertainty in setting valuation assumptions for mesothelioma claim numbers and this means that we expect additional valuation volatility for the next few years.
-That additional volatility is likely to remain until such time as sufficient experience has been gathered to determine if the 2013/14 claims experience was a one-off observation or is a more permanent feature of future levels of mesothelioma claims reporting.
+The experience in 2013/14 and 2014/15 has created additional uncertainty in setting valuation assumptions for mesothelioma claim numbers and this means that we expect additional valuation volatility for the next few years.

+That additional volatility is likely to remain until such time as sufficient experience has been gathered to determine if the 2013/14 and 2014/15 claims experience was aberrational or is a more permanent feature of future levels of mesothelioma claims reporting.